vaslabs/granger/README.md

 - Each container build will have a unique pair of RSA keys.
 - Use the public key to register the customer to a hosted git repo
 - Provide the git url from the webapp

+# Information for contributors

+- When you make a front-end change, please consult http://materializecss.com/